lauriebelch/OrthoDocs/README.md

 ```

 **Note that this alternative way of running OrthoFinder requires that the core species set is run using the multiple sequence alignment option.
 You cannot add additional species to OrthoFinder results that were run with the `-M dendroblast` option, which was the default for OrthoFinder2**

-(Maybe some more commands for things that people commonly want to do?)

 ## Command-line options